uboness/com.fibaro/README.md

 # Fibaro
 This app adds support for Fibaro devices in Homey.

+## The Fibaro Universal Binary Sensor is temporarily unavailable in the 2.1.x release
+The FGBS-001 device will be temporarily unavailable until further notice in the beta 2.1.x release cycle, we'll keep you posted!

 ## Supported devices with most common parameters:
 * FGD-211, Dimmer
 * FGD-212, Dimmer 2